Enter the Anime: Reception

 Enter the Anime was panned by anime fans who were expecting a documentary on the history of anime in this Behind the Scenes special, which was a promotional special aimed at familiarizing audiences with Netflix titles.
-This BTS special has undergone an extensive campaign of review bombing, something that never happened to a Behind-the-scenes piece before.
 John Serba, writing for Decider, stated, "Enter the Anime is such thinly disguised promotional content, it's like throwing a twin-sized bedsheet over a nuclear missile and insisting it's just a firecracker".